 Entities eligible to apply for funding from the CDE include: LEAs, cities, counties, community-based agencies, other public or private entities (which may include faith-based organizations), or a consortium of two or more such agencies, organizations, or entities.
 Applicants are required to plan their programs through a collaborative process that includes parents, youth, and representatives of participating schools or local educational agencies, governmental agencies (e.g., cities, counties, parks and recreation departments), community organizations, and the private sector.

-The selection of non-LEA for an on-site review are based on the following criteria:
+The selection of non-LEAs for an on-site review is based on the following criteria:

 - Concerns or outstanding finding(s) with Federal and/or annual fiscal audit

 - Compliance with program attendance, expenditure and data reporting requirements.

 - Number of sites within the grant